 In Western paradigms we have come to believe that we are free to choose and decide our path in life, yet many struggle to break free of old patterns, family loyalties and the negative patterns that perpetuate over generations.
 Systemic family constellations, ancestral traditions, and more recently the science of epigenetics, show us that the lives of our fore-fathers continue to influence us today.
 The question is: how can we use the past as a resource for the present?

 Developed in the 1970's by Bert Hellinger, a German psychotherapist, constellations originally focused on family systems to disclose the deeper forces that unknowingly influence our thoughts, behaviours and emotional experiences through multiple generations.
 Over time this systemic approach has been applied to other human systems including organizations, our connection to nature and larger issues in our communities and the world.
 Constellations draw on elements of family systems therapy, existential phenomenology and Zulu attitudes to family.
-It was developd by Bert Hellinger during his time as a missionary in Zululand, South Africa.
+The latter inspired Hellinger during his time as a missionary in Zululand, South Africa.

-In recent years, Hellinger's work evolved beyond the formats of Family and Systemic constellations into what he called Movements of the soul, and later Movement of Spirit.
+In later years, Hellinger's work evolved beyond the formats of Family and Systemic constellations into what he called Movements of the soul, and later Movement of Spirit.

 With family constellations Hellinger noted that representatives reproduced the movements and emotions of those they were representing.
 After many years, he realized that the evolution of this work lies in retreating even further, only following the movement that manifested itself, without any interfering on the part of the facilitator.

-This type of constellations are also called new or Quantum constellations.
+This type of constellations are also called new or spiritual constellations.

 A “knowing field” exists in constellations - where we have the opportunity to bypass our logic mind’s ideas, fears and desires, and gain access to the intuitive wisdom of the soul and Spirit.